bloom-housing/bloom/README.md

 ## Contributing

-Contributions to the core DAHLIA applications and services are welcomed.
-To help us meets the project's goals around quality and maintainability, we ask that all contributors read, understand, and agree to these guidelines.
+Contributions to the core Bloom applications and services are welcomed.
+To help us meet the project's goals around quality and maintainability, we ask that all contributors read, understand, and agree to these guidelines.